ch810ya/roxo/content/photography/licensing.md

 2. License To Copyright
 ‘Commercial Use’ regarding the use of images online or offline is defined very broadly.
 The determination of commercial or non-commercial use is based on the contextual use of the image.
 The determination is NOT based on the tax-filing status of the entity using the image nor on whether or not a financial transaction takes place.

-Commercial use of the photos is allowed only if expressly granted by Chaitanya Vuriti.
+Commercial use of the photos is allowed only if expressly granted by Chai Vuriti.
 All commercial uses will incur a licensing fee.
 Our fees are based on the following criteria:

 Media – print, web, television, etc.
 Distribution Size – number of copies printed, viewing audience size, exposure (regional, national, international)